Tom Harwood: Career

 While at university, Harwood also became the national chair of pro-Brexit campaign group Students for Britain, an arm of the official Brexit campaign organisation Vote Leave.
 In 2017, he worked for the American libertarian organisation Students for Liberty.
 He was a Conservative Party candidate for the East Chesterton ward in the 2018 Cambridge City Council election.
 In the election, the two Labour candidates were elected.
 Harwood received 336 votes, and finished in 6th place.
 Harwood became a reporter for the right-wing political news website Guido Fawkes in July 2018.

 Harwood was listed in talk radio station LBC's list of top 100 most influential Conservatives of 2019.
 Harwood was briefly a member of Turning Point UK, an offshoot of the US right-wing student organisation Turning Point USA, distancing himself from the group days after it launched, saying that he did not realise its political positions would be aligned with those of the US organisation, which he opposes.
-He contributed regular opinion pieces to The Telegraph between 2019 and 2021.
-In 2019, at the age of 22, he became the youngest panellist to appear on a regular edition of the topical debate programme BBC Question Time.
-Harwood has also appeared as a frequent guest on Good Morning Britain, Newsnight, and BBC Breakfast.
+He contributed opinion pieces to The Telegraph between 2019 and 2021.
+In 2019, at the age of 22, he became the youngest panellist to appear on a regular edition of the BBC debate programme BBC Question Time.

 In 2021, Harwood joined GB News as its political correspondent.
 In August 2021 it was announced that he would host a new programme on the channel, The Briefing: AM with Tom Harwood.
 Harwood was promoted to deputy political editor of GB News in March 2023.